Skip to Content

 • ½ teaspoon freshly cracked black pepper

-• 1 tablespoon lemon juice, from 1 lemon
+• 1 tablespoon freshly squeezed lemon juice (from 1 lemon)

 Method

-1. In a large skillet over medium heat add the mushrooms in a single layer taking care not to crowd the pan (this may need to be done in a few batches depending on the size of the pan.)
+1. Heat a large skillet over medium heat.
+Add the mushrooms in a single layer, being careful not to overcrowd.
 Sprinkle the mushrooms with 1 teaspoon of the salt.
-Cook without disturbing until the mushrooms begin to release moisture, about 3-4 minutes.
-Cook, stirring, until the mushrooms begin to brown and moisture has evaporated, 8-10 minutes.
+Cook, undisturbed, until the mushrooms begin to soften, 3 to 4 minutes.
+Cook, stirring, until the mushrooms begin to brown and the moisture has evaporated, 8 to 10 minutes more.

-2. Add the olive oil to the pan and cook, stirring often, until the mushrooms have absorbed the oil and are golden brown, about 3-4 more minutes.
+2. Add the olive oil to the skillet and cook, stirring often, until the mushrooms are golden brown, 3 to 4 minutes more.
 Transfer the mushrooms to a plate.

-3. In the same skillet over medium heat melt the butter.
-Add the garlic and cook, stirring, until fragrant, about 1-2 minutes.
-Sprinkle in the flour and cook, stirring, until the butter has absorbed the flour, about 1-2 minutes.
+3. Melt the butter in the same skillet over medium heat.
+Once the butter has melted, add the garlic and cook, stirring, until fragrant, 1 to 2 minutes.
+Sprinkle in the flour and cook, stirring, until the butter is absorbed, 1 to 2 minutes more.

-4. Very slowly pour in the stock, whisking continuously, until the sauce has thickened, about 2-3 minutes.
-Add the thyme, soy sauce, remaining ½ teaspoon salt, pepper and mushrooms along with any collected juices.
-Stir to combine and cook until the sauce has thickened, about 5-7 minutes.
-Add in the lemon juice and stir to combine.
+4. Slowly whisk in the stock and cook, whisking constantly, until the sauce has thickened, 2 to 3 minutes.
+Stir in the thyme, soy sauce, remaining ½ teaspoon of salt, pepper, and mushrooms and any collected juices.
+Cook until the sauce has thickened, 5 to 7 minutes.
+Stir in the lemon juice.

-Note: Can be made one day ahead.
-Cool and store in an airtight container in the refrigerator.
-To reheat, add to a saucepan over medium heat, stirring until warmed through.
+Note: This gravy can be made one day ahead.
+Just let it cool completely and store it in an airtight container in the refrigerator.
+Reheat, stirring, in a saucepan over medium heat.

 Nutrition Info